 Don’t be reckless with clients’ time.
 Don’t put up with clients who are reckless with yours.

-Don’t waste your time on getting the spreadsheet colors and borders to be perfect.
+Don’t waste your time getting the spreadsheet colors and borders to be perfect.
 Sometimes they look nice, sometimes you never get the border thickness right.
 The office hours are short and, in the end, it only counts how much your work benefits someone.

 Remember likes you receive on your portfolio.
 Forget the nitpickers.
 If you succeed in doing this, tell us how.